Never Sell The Land

 “When I was growing up, both my parents at various times of their lives owned their own businesses, and I said I would never do that.
 You never turn off, you never stop, you’re always thinking about it.
 You are the last one to turn off the lights, to check on everything.
 It's awful.”

-“And now I’ve grown up, and I love running my own business.
+“And now I’ve grown up and I love running my own business.
 I never turn off, I worry about things all the time, I’m the last one to do things—but it’s satisfying.
 If I don’t do it, it doesn’t get done.
 That’s a big responsibility, but it’s also a relief in a way.
 If I don’t pick tomatoes and then don’t sell them, then I don’t make any money.
 It’s my choice to go out there and pick tomatoes.
 My business is my life and that’s how I want it to be now.
 I get out what I put in and that’s gratifying.”

 Embracing the CSA model

 CSA stands for Community Supported Agriculture, and it’s an increasingly popular way for people to buy their vegetables and other items directly from a farmer, and for farmers to get their products into the hands of customers.
-Customers pay the farmer up-front for a season’s worth of vegetables.
+Customers pay up-front for a season’s worth of farm vegetables.
 The very idea of launching a CSA program from the farm terrified Nora.
 She could see the appeal for farmers who couldn’t get in to a farmers market, or were too far out for customers to come to, but Nora’s farm and farm stand are in a fantastic location, right on a main road.
 The thought of having to fill a share each week made her just too nervous.
 She was fearful that she wouldn’t have enough vegetables or enough of an assortment.

 But she could also see how the CSA model could help at certain times of the year and with certain crops, and could also help with the cash flow issue at the beginning of the year when you need money for seed, planting and labor costs.